 Federal Protection in the US

-The great advantage for credit and debit users in the States is the consumer protections by the Federal Reserve’s regulations.
+The great advantage for credit and debit users in the States is the consumer protection by the Federal Reserve’s regulations.
 Consumers are protected to a degree from credit card fraudulent transactions by the ability to call the bank to fix the issue at a maximum fee of around $50.